AdobeDocs/commerce-testing/src/pages/functional-testing-framework/merging.md

 ## Merging precedence

-**Magento Functional Testing Framework** uses Module's `<sequence>` to merge all XML configurations into Codeception instructions.
-If there's no Sequence specified, MFTF would use:
+**Functional Testing Framework** uses Module's `<sequence>` to merge all XML configurations into Codeception instructions.
+If there's no Sequence specified, the Functional Testing Framework would use:

 1. Vendor modules (Magento & Vendors) located in `vendor/`
 1. Tests located in `app/code/*/*/Test/Mftf`

-![Usual precedence for merging MFTF Tests and resources][mftfExtendingPrecedence image]
+![Usual precedence for merging tests and resources][mftfExtendingPrecedence image]

 ## Add a test